 In 2012, with funding from the World of Children Award, Heart to Heart established the Nilas Young World of Children Traveling Fellowship.
 This annual fellowship will enable Heart to Heart – in perpetuity – to bring aspiring pediatric cardiac specialists to the U.S. for training and education at leading children’s heart centers.

 We welcome other cardiac professionals and humanitarian organizations to collaborate with us to benefit thousands of children worldwide.
 Our model has great potential to address global health inequities in other areas of need where (1) physicians are capable of collaboration, and (2) local governments are able to invest in a long-term skills and knowledge transfer.
-Our experience building Russia’s nationwide capacity to manage CHD can serve as a roadmap for others striving to modernize medicine for the next generation of children around the world.
+Our experience building Russia’s nationwide capacity to save children born with heart defects can serve as a roadmap for others striving to modernize medicine for all children around the world.